EllieChen-Git/CSS-Course-Conquering-Responsive-Layouts/README.md

 - flex-flow: Shorthand for 'flex-direction' & 'flex-wrap'

-- justify-content (default: 'flex-start'): based on the main axis (on rows if 'flex-direction': row, on columns if 'flex-direction: column')
+- justify-content (default: 'flex-start'): aligns the flexible container's items when the items do not use all available space on the main-axis (on rows if 'flex-direction': row, on columns if 'flex-direction: column')

-- align-items (default: 'stretch'): based on the cross axis
+- align-items (default: 'stretch'): Specifies the default alignment for items inside the flexible container (based on the cross axis).

 ```css
 .container {